-Traditional American Pot Roast is a stew made using a roast-sized, tough cut of beef such as chuck roast, which is browned and then slow cooked in a dutch-oven pan or slow cooker until tender, along with various vegetables (potatoes, carrots, and onions).
+Traditional American Pot Roast is a stew made using a roast-sized, tough cut of beef such as chuck roast, which is browned, and then undergoes slow cooking in a dutch-oven pan or slow cooker until tender, along with various vegetables (potatoes, carrots, and onions).

 Like its Portuguese cousin, cozido a Portuguesa, the dish has numerous regional variations throughout Brazil — from the cut of meat used to the variety of vegetables, and in some instances even the use of plantains.

 Down there, it is common to also have maxixe (maroon cucumber or West Indian gherkin) in the mix of vegetables, which we omit because it is not easily available in Texas.

-The modification is minimal.
-Back in Pernambuco the dish is served accompanied by white rice and pirão (a creamy-polenta like dish made from pot roast broth and coarse manioc flour).
+The modification is just a slight one.
+Back in Pernambuco the dish comes accompanied by white rice and pirão (a creamy-polenta like dish made from pot roast broth and coarse manioc flour).

-If you don’t have an instant pot or pressure cooker, no worries.
-You can make this in a dutch-oven pan. which will probably take a little longer to cook compared to an instant pot.
+If you don’t have an Instant Pot or pressure cooker, no worries.
+You can make this in a dutch-oven pan. which will probably take a little longer to cook compared to an Instant Pot.

 While I had to contain myself to leave enough pirão for the rest of the family, my husband and eldest child were not crazy about it– mostly on account of its gooey texture.
 I guess this was somewhat to be expected, since they both are not really fans of creamy polenta or gravy.

 Fortunately, my little one (I mean, my ten-year-old) saved me from disappointment.
 She ate it all — with a huge smile on her face.
 I was so proud of her adventurous palate — just like her mom’s. 😉

-If you would like to try pirão, bring about 2 cups of the pot roast broth to a boil in a saucepan, reduce heat to medium, and then add 1 to 1 1/2 cups of coarse manioc flour (farinha de mandioca) in a steady stream, stirring constantly until it has the consistency of cooked creamy polenta and no lumps are found.
-You can adjust the seasoning (salt and pepper) if necessary.
+If you would like to try pirão, bring about 2 cups of the pot roast broth to a boil in a saucepan, reduce heat to medium, and then add 1 to 1 1/2 cups of coarse manioc flour (farinha de mandioca) in a steady stream, stirring constantly until it has the consistency of cooked creamy polenta and no lumps are present.

 Até mais!
 (See you soon)